 into the subsoil.
 Basically an established lawn is thick enough to choke out weeds, keep the temperature of the soil down, keep the sun

 The requirements for getting to an established lawn will depend on a lot of factors.
-Seed or Plugs, the ground prep, water (keep the lawn watered and damp), lots of fertiliser and lots of mowing.
-All of which are time consuming, but once you've got this stage behind you, it's all downhill after that and the benefits are great, because an established lawn means less maintenance.
+Seed or Plugs, the ground prep, water (keep the lawn watered and damp), natural rainfall, the daily temperatures, the exposure of the site, the fertiliser, the soil, the frequency of mowing.
+Once you've got this stage behind you, it's all downhill after that and the benefits are great, because an established lawn means less maintenance.

 The reasons you need to get to an established lawn as quickly as possible are: